hornster02/hornster02/README.md

 ***RTSS*** - screen overlay - time, HW monitoring, FPS/Frametime limit (hotkeys), Scanline Sync, tray icons.
 Limiting FPS will significantly increase loading times in some games

 ***🟦 dgVoodoo2*** - DX11/12 rendering (wrapper) for DX1-9 games, option to enlarge interface of games at high resolutions (resolution in game is 1280x720 and through app it is set to 1920x1080 = interface will be big as in 720p, but resolution will be 1080p) and force unsupported resolution into game (+refresh rate/FPS limit/AF texture filtering/...).
 Right mouse click opens advanced options.
 To enable wrapper, necessary DLL files from dgVoodoo2 subfolder must be copied to (main) EXE file of game and then configured (dgVoodooCpl.exe) = "dgVoodoo.conf" will be created.
-An example for keeping image sharp (not pixelated and not blurred through AA) in fixed/limited resolution games - ```General``` Scaling mode (Stretched, keep Aspect Ratio), ```DirectX``` Resolution (2x), ```GeneralExt``` Resampling (Bilinear)
+An example for keeping image sharp (not pixelated and not blurred through AA) in fixed/limited resolution games - ```General``` Scaling mode (Stretched, keep Aspect Ratio), ```DirectX``` Resolution (2x), ```GeneralExt``` Resampling (Bilinear).
+If it is not possible to move cursor (due to resolution/DPI) to all corners of screen, enable ```GeneralExt``` “Free mouse”

 ***🟦 4GB Patch*** - 2GB RAM limit workaround for 32-bit apps.
 For some games it can increase minimum FPS, speed up loading times, reduce crashes